ChristianEscobar/sequelizeBurger/README.md

 ## What Is It?

 Burger Chomp is a burger logger application created using MySQL, Node, Express, Handlebars and Sequelize.
-This version contains the same functionality as [Burger Chomp SQL](https://burger-chomp.herokuapp.com/), but with added functionality that allows entering the name of the customer that chomped on a particular burger.
+This version contains the same functionality as the [Burger Chomp SQL](https://burger-chomp.herokuapp.com/) version, but with added functionality that allows entering the name of the customer that chomped on a particular burger.

 ## How Does It Work?